fluxfw/SrContainerObjectTree/README.md

 | Event | Parameters | Purpose |
 |-------|------------|---------|
 | `ilSrContainerObjectTreePlugin::EVENT_CHANGE_CHILD_BEFORE_OUTPUT` | `child => &array` | Change some child properties before it will be output (Please note `child` is a reference variable, if it should not works) |

-## Adjustment suggestions

-You can report bugs or suggestions at https://plugins.studer-raimann.ch/goto.php?target=uihk_srsu_PLCOT

-There is no guarantee this can be fixed or implemented

-## ILIAS Plugin SLA

-We love and live the philosophy of Open Source Software!
-Most of our developments, which we develop on behalf of customers or on our own account, are publicly available free of charge to all interested parties at https://github.com/studer-raimann.

-Do you use one of our plugins professionally?
-Secure the timely availability of this plugin for the upcoming ILIAS versions via SLA.
-Please inform yourself under https://studer-raimann.ch/produkte/ilias-plugins/plugin-sla.

-Please note that we only guarantee support and release maintenance for institutions that sign a SLA.